 Northern Bootcamp’s residential boot camps are designed primarily to promote weight loss and fitness.
 They are frequently a catalyst to people kickstarting improved regimes of exercise and nutrition.

 The timing of the four-day boot camp that I attended proved ideal.
 Over the preceding weeks, I’d eaten well, drank plenty and got out of the habit of my regular swimming sessions.
 Following a medical operation, I’d piled on the weight, felt fatter than normal and needed a jolt to get me back into good habits.
 Spending a few days in Northumberland at Northern Bootcamp was exactly what I needed to instigate positive changes.

 I think it’s beneficial that the boot camp takes participants out of their regular environment.
 Away from the distractions of everyday life people are able to give everything during the exercise sessions.

 A typical day at Northern Bootcamp

 A typical day at Northern Bootcamp is tough but rewarding.
-It involves a lot of exercising.
-The day’s activities start at around 7.30am and continue until shortly before dinner, at 6pm.
+It involves a lot of exercise.
+The day’s activities start at around 7.30 am and continue until shortly before dinner, at 6.00 pm.

 I found that the morning workout sessions at Northern Bootcamp tended to be the toughest.
 Weight-based exercises, hill sprints (even at my plodding pace, it was still classified as sprinting) and gym sessions feature before lunch.
 So too did circuit training, boxing exercises and running on the golden sand of Bamburgh Beach.